DemonicAssets/Demonic-Store-Robbery/README.md

+Demonic Store Robbery – Turn Every Corner Store Into a High-Risk Heist

-Demonic Store Robbery turns every 24/7, liquor store, and corner shop in your city into a proper high-risk heist, not just a “press E for cash” script.
+Demonic Store Robbery is a fully configurable, performance-friendly store robbery script designed for serious RP servers.
+Turn every 24/7, liquor store, and corner shop into an immersive robbery experience with escalating tension, custom rewards, and clean integrations into your framework and economy.

-Built for QBX/QBCore, it plugs straight into your existing setup, using ox_inventory for rewards and ps-dispatch for clean police alerts.

-What it does

-Every configured store becomes robbable with its own settings – custom rewards, cooldowns, and police requirements.

-Robberies are multi-stage
-– hit the registers, crack the safe/backroom, then get out before cops show up.

-Skill-based gameplay
-– hooks are ready so you can plug in your own minigames (lockpicking, hacking, codes, etc.).

-Police integration via ps-dispatch
-– proper alerts, blips and labels, plus configurable minimum on-duty officers before a robbery can start.

-Balanced economy with ox_inventory
+Whether you’re running high-stakes criminal RP or just want your civilians to think twice before walking into a gas station at 3AM, this script drops perfectly into your server’s ecosystem.

+🔥 Key Features

+Multi-Store Support
+Add as many stores as you want through a simple config.
+Each location can have:

+Different rewards

+Different cooldowns

+Different police requirements

+Multi-Stage Robbery Flow
+Make robberies feel like real events, not just one-button money spawns:

+Rob cash registers

+Crack store safes / backroom stashes

+Optional escape / radius checks

+Skill-Based Gameplay
+Plug in your favorite minigames (lockpicking, hacking, code matching, etc.) with clear hooks in the config so you can use whatever system your server already runs.

+Smart Police Integration

+Configurable chance & delay for alerts

+GPS blips & store location names in notifications

+Only allow robberies when a set number of officers are on duty

+Optional “panic cooldown” for the whole city after a big spree

+Balanced Economy Controls

+Individual loot tables per store

-– payouts are fully configurable: cash, marked bills, items, or custom loot tables, per store.
+Cash, marked bills, items, or custom rewards

-Anti-abuse friendly
+Cooldowns per store and global cooldown options

+Configurable fail penalties (nothing, fewer rewards, or police boost)

+Clean UX for Players

+On-screen prompts and progress feedback

+3D text / target support (depending on what you add in)

+Clear messages for requirements (not enough cops, store on cooldown, etc.)

+Anti-Abuse & Security

+Fully server-side reward checks

+Cooldown & distance validation

-– server-side checks, cooldowns, distance/radius validation and one active robbery per store at a time.
+One active robbery per store at a time

+Logs/hooks you can tie into your own logging system

-Optimized for live servers
+Optimized for Live Servers

+0.00ms idle usage

-– idle 0.00ms usage and only runs logic when players are actually doing something.
+Only runs logic when players are actually interacting

-If you’re running a serious RP server on Qbox/QBCore with ox_inventory and ps-dispatch, Demonic Store Robbery gives your criminals something real to plan around and your cops something real to respond to.
+Clean and organized code for easy editing

+⚙️ Configuration

+Everything is tuned through a friendly config.lua, including:

+Store locations, names, and types

+Required police count

+Cooldowns (per store & global)

+Rewards and loot tables

+Minigame / interaction hooks

+Notifications & messages

+Drop it in, adjust the config to your framework and economy, and your city instantly gains a new high-risk, high-reward activity.

+🎯 Perfect For

+Serious RP servers wanting structured, realistic store robberies

+Economy-driven servers that need fine-tuned, configurable payouts

+Servers that want criminal content that actually involves planning, risk, and tension